 But even before you do these bedtime rituals, you’ll also want to keep your evenings fairly calm.
 Maybe this means playing with favorite toys or a new puzzle instead of running around playing chase.
 You might even want to avoid television shows or books that are too stimulating.

-That way, come bedtime, your toddler’s brain isn’t too wired with too many things to process and absorb, making him less likely to resist sleep.
+That way, come bedtime, his brain isn’t too wired with too many things to process and absorb, making him less likely to resist sleep.

 3. Leave the door slightly open